sblunt/roman-orbits/README.md

 4. That's it!
 If everything works correctly, you should now be inside a docker container, and can run orbit fits within a standardized environment.

+## Sanity Checks:

+- Examine trend files.
+Do chains look converged?
+- Make sure time offsets have been accounted for in file combinations
+- Parameters consistent with Exoplanet Archive?
+- Previous fit?
+Compare output if so